AndyWu55555/rrenet/README.md

 |:---:|:---:|:---:|:---:|
 |RREDet-n ($C_4$)|55.2|40.2|3.1M|

-You can train the model using the following command:
+You can train the rredet model using the following command:

 ```
 cd ./detection/ultralytics-main